IKIM-Essen/uncovar/README.md

 #### General settings

 To configure this workflow, modify `config/config.yaml` according to your needs, following the explanations provided in the file.
+It is especially recommended to provide a `BED` file with primer coordinates, when the analyzed reads derive from amplicon-tiled sequencing, so the primers are trimmed appropriately.

 #### Sample sheet